openhive-network/HAfAH/README.md

 ```

 where:
-`local` is specific to the image tag to be put onto built docker image
+`local` is a suffix to the image tag that will be created for the docker image being built
-`../haf` points source directory
+`../haf` points to the source directory from which to build the docker image
-`registry.gitlab.syncad.com/hive/haf/` specifies a docker registry where built image can be potentially pushed (push requires additional steps)
+`registry.gitlab.syncad.com/hive/haf/` specifies a docker registry where the built image can potentially be pushed (actualling pushing the image to the registry requires additional steps).

-Above command will result in creation a local docker image: `registry.gitlab.syncad.com/hive/haf/instance:instance-local`
+The above command will result in creation of a local docker image: `registry.gitlab.syncad.com/hive/haf/instance:instance-local`

-### Building a version pointed by commit
+### Building a HAF docker image from a specific git commit hash

-This procedure allows to build an `instance` image by checking out given commit from source repository and next following regular `instance` imaage build (using just checked out source directory) described in previous point.
-To run it, you just need to execute following statements:
+A HAF `instance` image can also be built from a specific git commit hash in the HAF repo using the `build_instance4commit.sh` script below:

 ```
-build_instance4commit.sh <commit>

-i.e.:

 build_instance4commit.sh fdebe397498f814920e959d5d11863d8fe51be22 registry.gitlab.syncad.com/hive/haf/

 ```
-Above statement will generate an image called: `registry.gitlab.syncad.com/hive/haf/instance:instance-fdebe397498f814920e959d5d11863d8fe51be22`
+This will create an image called: `registry.gitlab.syncad.com/hive/haf/instance:instance-fdebe397498f814920e959d5d11863d8fe51be22`

 ## Ad 2.
-Sandoboxing/using or building a `data` image.
+Building a sandboxed `data` image.

-You can use one of prebuilt `data` images stored at https://gitlab.syncad.com/hive/haf/container_registry/
+If you want to experiment with a sandboxed HAF docker image, then mostly likely you can just use of the prebuilt `data` images stored at https://gitlab.syncad.com/hive/haf/container_registry/

-Of course you also can built given image `data` locally by using scripts:
-- build_data4commit.sh which is able to checkout specified commit and prepare a data image for it
+But if do want to build your own image instead, you can use one of the two scripts below:
-- build_data.sh script, which performs the same, but for pointed HAF source directory.
+- `build_data.sh` which builds the image from a local HAF source directory.
+- `build_data4commit.sh` which checks out a specific commit hash and builds the image from that commit.

-Examples below assume following directory structure:
+The examples below assume the following directory structure:

 ```
 +--- /home/haf-tester
 |
-+----/home/haf-tester/haf     # Already checked out Haf sources
++----/home/haf-tester/haf     # Already checked out haf sources
 |
-+----/home/haf-tester/workdir # Working directory, where commands described below are executed
++----/home/haf-tester/workdir # A working directory where the commands described below are executed

 ```

-To build image at your local machine, you should execute following command line:

-### Building from pointed source directory
+### Building a HAF `data` image from a source directory

 ```
 ../haf/scripts/ci-helpers/build_data.sh local ../haf registry.gitlab.syncad.com/hive/haf/
 ```
 where:
-`local` is specific to the image tag to be put onto built docker image
+`local` is a suffix to the tag for the docker image
-`../haf` points source directory
+`../haf` points to the source directory to build the docker image from
-`registry.gitlab.syncad.com/hive/haf/` specifies a docker registry where built image can be potentially pushed (push requires additional steps)
+`registry.gitlab.syncad.com/hive/haf/` specifies a docker registry where the built image can be potentially pushed (push requires additional steps)

-Above command will result in creation a local docker image: `registry.gitlab.syncad.com/hive/haf/data:data-local`
+The command above will create a local docker image called `registry.gitlab.syncad.com/hive/haf/data:data-local`.

-### Building a version pointed by commit
+### Building a HAF `data` image from a specified commit

-This procedure allows to build an `data` image by checking out given commit from source repository and next following regular `data` imaage build (using just checked out source directory) described in previous point.
-To run it, you just need to execute following statements:

 ```
-../haf/scripts/ci-helpers/build_data4commit.sh <commit>

-i.e.:

 ../haf/scripts/ci-helpers/build_data4commit.sh fdebe397498f814920e959d5d11863d8fe51be22 registry.gitlab.syncad.com/hive/haf/

 ```

-Above command will result in creation a local docker image: `registry.gitlab.syncad.com/hive/haf/data:data-fdebe397498f814920e959d5d11863d8fe51be22`
+The command above will create a local docker image called `registry.gitlab.syncad.com/hive/haf/data:data-fdebe397498f814920e959d5d11863d8fe51be22`

-## Starting already built HAF instance
+## Starting a HAF docker `instance` container

-To start own HAF instance you must have prepared a directory to store a data specific to given instance like:
-a) a `config.ini` file containing all settings specific to your instance.
-Spawning a prebuilt HAF instance image, implies some settings like:
-  - enabled a `sql_serializer_plugin`
-  - some predefined locations of hived datadir and its shared memory file location

-  Above options are passed directly to hived command line and will override your settings specified in config.ini file.
-Of course other settings will be respected.
-  Next paragraphs will clarify how to customize i.e. shared memory file location (i.e. if someone would like to store it on ramdisk mounted on host machine)

-b) blockchain directory providing a valid blockchain file(s), to be used at initial node replay
-c) a directory `haf_db_store` holding data specific to docker-internal PostgreSQL instance.
-Thus such data will be persistent across given image restarts.

-Now it should be possible to run prebuild `instance` image and to peform it, following command line could be useful:
+Before you start your HAF instance, you will need to configurate a hived datadir on your host system.
+For full details on how to do this, you can refer to the docs in the `hive` repo.

+Inside your hived datadir, you will need to create a `config.ini` file.
+Note that the command-line launch of hived forces the sql_serializer plugin to be enabled (HAF depends on it), but you may want to set some of the other options that control how the sql_serializer operates in your config file.

+You will probably also want to create a `blockchain` subdirectory with a valid block_log file to reduce the time that would otherwise be required to sync the entire blockchain history from the p2p network.

+And finally, you will need to specify a `haf_db_store` directory on your host that the docker container will map the HAF database to.
+Since this data is stored on the docker container host, it will persist even when the HAF docker container is stopped and restarted.

+With these preliminaries out of the way, you can start your `instance` container using a command like the one below:

 ```
 ../haf/scripts/run_hived_img.sh registry.gitlab.syncad.com/hive/haf/instance:instance-local --data-dir=/storage1/mainnet-5M-haf --name=haf-instance-5M --replay --stop-replay-at-block=5000000
 ```

-Above command line is an example and can be explained as follows:
+This example works as follows:
-- `registry.gitlab.syncad.com/hive/haf/instance:instance-local` points your built image (in previous steps)
+- `registry.gitlab.syncad.com/hive/haf/instance:instance-local` points to the HAF image you built in previous steps
-- `--data-dir=/storage1/mainnet-5M-haf` option enforces proper volume mapping from your host machine to started docker container, and points a data directory where hived node shall put its data
+- `--data-dir=/storage1/mainnet-5M-haf` option enforces proper volume mapping from your host machine to the docker container you are starting and points to a data directory where the hived node shall put its data.
-- `--name=haf-instance-5M`- is an option which allows to easy indentify your instance
+- `--name=haf-instance-5M`- names your docker container for docker commands.
 - other options `--replay --stop-replay-at-block=5000000` are passed directly to hived command line

-Instance starts in detached mode, (similary to service) so you can see no output directly on your console.
+The container starts in detached mode (similar to a service), so you can see no output directly on your console.

-To inspect what your instance does, you can use a `docker logs haf-instance-5M` command.
+To inspect what the above instance does, you would type `docker logs haf-instance-5M`.
-To stop your instance you can use a `docker container stop haf-instance-5M` command.
+To stop the instance, you would type `docker container stop haf-instance-5M`.

 ## Accessing already started HAF instance service(s)